 If your house is tiny and does not have much in the way of striking features, you could put up a modern wooden unit that encloses your pooja mandir.
-Pair your simple pooja mandir designs for walls with bright internal lighting to create a pooja space that is easily accessible and brings forward a religious mood.
+Pair your simple pooja mandir designs for walls with bright internal lighting.

 Source: Pinterest

 Modern urban homes are getting smaller and smaller.
-This means you will have to be creative if you want a pooja unit, like a simple pooja mandir design for walls.
-This stepped corner mandir design looks sleek but devotional.
+This means you will have to be creative if you want a pooja unit, like the mandir design photo for home shown below.
+This stepped corner mandir design for home wall looks sleek.
 The accents bring out a spiritual feeling from the pooja space.

 Source: Pinterest